rrbirmiw/data-512-finalproject/README.md

 US foreign aid data comes from the US Department for Foreign Aid @ USAID.gov. https://explorer.usaid.gov/about.html#tab-about.
 The data set lists all individual foreign aid transactions 1946-2017.
 The data can be downloaded from: https://explorer.usaid.gov/data.html under "complete dataset."

+Columns of interest in this dataset's schema are:
+- income_group_name: To which income-group the US Foreign Aid/State Department offices classify that country
+- region_group: Likewise for geographic region
+- constant_amount: Amount in constant (inflation-adjusted) US dollars of the aid in that transaction to that country

 ## Licenses
 - The UN Voting data is released under a CC0 "Public Domain Dedication" license.
 It is expected, furthermore, that all data used from Harvard Dataverse and child sites be subject to the following community norms found at https://dataverse.org/best-practices/dataverse-community-norms.
 - USAID.gov data is released under a "Partner Data License" (https://www.usaid.gov/data/license-data-created-usaid-partners) which "which include the right to reproduce, publish, or otherwise use the data, through a Creative Commons Attribution-No Derivatives 4.0 International License"